 One of the main protein engineering techniques within the biotechnology research world comes from the modification and design of proteins.
 However, the proteins must firstly be purified to optimise their properties for special applications within the industry.
 Scientists are generally required to isolate and purify them.
-Assay development services can be used for specific research.
+A bioprocess product development company can be used for specific research.

 This is done to ensure that the proteins substrate and conformations specs can be thoroughly studied.
 In addition, studies are also conducted to determine their reactions with other ligands and protein-specific enzyme activities.
 Ligands are those proteins that attach to receptor proteins.